-Examples of the understanding and knowledge children learn at (name of school) include:
+Examples of the understanding and knowledge children learn at our schools include:

-- an understanding of how citizens can influence decision-making through the democratic process - an understanding that the freedom to hold other faiths and beliefs is protected in law - an acceptance that people having different faiths or beliefs to oneself (or having none) should be accepted and tolerated, and should not be the cause of prejudicial or discriminatory behaviour - an understanding of the importance of identifying and combatting discrimination
+- An understanding of how citizens can influence decision-making through the democratic process - An understanding that the freedom to hold other faiths and beliefs is protected in law - An acceptance that people having different faiths or beliefs to oneself (or having none) should be accepted and tolerated, and should not be the cause of prejudicial or discriminatory behaviour - An understanding of the importance of identifying and combating discrimination

-42. BRITISH VALUES POLICY - PROMOTING THE VALUES
+42. BRITISH VALUES POLICY - PROMOTING THE VALUES OVERVIEW

-OVERVIEW

-Through its curriculum, extra-curricular activities, teaching and learning this school will promote British values.
+Through its curriculum, extra-curricular activities, teaching and learning our schools will promote British values.
 By doing so, we will ensure that all learners understand the values that have traditionally underpinned British society.
-The teaching of these values will promote cohesiveness within our school and community.
+The teaching of these values will promote cohesiveness within our schools and communities.
 We will prepare children for life in England where the population has an increasingly rich diversity of backgrounds, origins, beliefs and cultures by promoting the values on which our society has been built.
 By teaching children these values we will help all to become good citizens of the United Kingdom of Great Britain and Northern Ireland.